christopherkobayashi/MagicDesk-Cartridge-Generator/README.md

 ![Generated cartridge](./md3.png)

+Cartridge hardware can be found at [Marko Šolajić's GitHub page](http://www.example.com/)

 All programs must be in PRG format (first 2 bytes are the load address).

 Cartridge can be configured with CFG file (more advanced option), or just by placing prg files in prg directory.